Comprehensive Guide on Sniffing

 Now let us send an email from Target A to Target B as shown below

-Given below image has confirm that Aarti has received raj’s mail successfully, while at background attacker is sniffing all the traffic passes through router.
+Given below image has confirmed that Aarti has received raj’s mail successfully, while at background attacker is sniffing all the traffic passes through the router.

 If we now go to Ettercap console, we can clearly see that it has successfully sniffed the traffic between Target A and Target B and captured the credential of Target A (Raj) as shown in above image.